 This site is dedicated to them – The Also-Rans.
 We hope you’ll enjoy perusing these stories and that you find them as interesting to read about as we have found it rewarding to report on.

 For those new to this site, the About page serves as a quick context-setter.
-The stories themselves can be navigated by category in the top navigation or using the Full Index (coming soon).
+The stories themselves can be navigated by category – see the list to the right.
 On the Observations page, we’ve drawn a few conclusions about coming in second best, at best.